 "In Australia we know the negative physical and mental impacts of children in residential care – we should not be supporting these institutions overseas when community-based options are available.
 Orphanage operators have been known to seek out children to live in their establishments and to provide payment or exercise coercion for their parents to give them up.
 Often these children come from very poor families in rural areas, and the operators disingenuously offer parents the opportunity of a better life for their children than the parents believe they would be able to provide in their local communities.
 Just stop and think about that: thousands of children are being removed from their families, from their friends, from their communities, from those who love and nurture them, to fill places in these facilities."

 Facts are facts, and through my experience, there is no doubt that voluntoursim can now be considered a form of modern slavery.
 In fact, Australia has become the first country in the world to recognise orphanage tourism as a form of modern day slavery under the 'Modern Slavery Act'.
 The Modern Slavery Bill, which became law in late 2018, now requires businesses with earnings of over $100 million to disclose their procedures to prevent slavery and trafficking.

 My 'volunteer' trip was simply a paid experience; everything within it was for me, and nothing for the children.
-Our presence had created a cycle of dependency.
-We were creating and supporting the corruption.
+Our presence had created a cycle of dependency and our presence was creating and supporting the corruption.
 We were giving this facility what they wanted and they were abusing it just as much as we were.
-Greed and exploitation occurs so regularly through vulnerable children around the world and when it's so easy and achievable through programs such as IVHQ-why would they stop?.

 I never used to speak of this experience much, because of the effect it had on me and the shame I felt.
 But now I realise how crucial it is for me to tell of my experiences and mistakes so we can end this cycle of destructive tourism.